 Price Paid Data is published at 11am on the 20th working day of each month.
-Due to Christmas, the next dataset will be published on 2 January 2019.
+The next dataset will be published on 31 December 2019.

 Price Paid Data is property price data for all residential and commercial property sales in England and Wales that are lodged with HM Land Registry for registration in that month, subject to exclusions.

 The amount of time between the sale of a property and the registration of this information with HM Land Registry varies.
 It typically ranges between 2 weeks and 2 months.
 Data for the 2 most recent months is therefore incomplete and does not give an indication of final monthly volumes.
 Occasionally the interval between sale and registration is longer than 2 months.
 The small number of sales affected cannot be updated for publication until the sales are lodged for registration.

 Price Paid Data categories are either Category A (Standard entries) which includes single residential properties sold for full market value or Category B (Additional entries) for example sales to a company, buy-to-lets where they can be identified by a mortgage and repossessions.

 HM Land Registry has been collecting information on Category A sales from January 1995 and on Category B sales from October 2013.

 Price Paid Data can be downloaded in text, CSV format and in a machine readable format as linked data and is released under Open Government Licence (OGL).
 Under the OGL, HM Land Registry permits the use of Price Paid Data for commercial or non-commercial purposes.
 However, the OGL does not cover the use of third party rights, which HM Land Registry is not authorised to license.

 The Price Paid Data report builder allows users to build bespoke reports using the data.
 Reports can be based on location, estate type, price paid or property type over a defined period of time.